invertase/notifee/packages/documentation/docs/react-native/docs/ios/remote-notification-support.md

 At this point everything should still be running normally.
 This is the final step which is invoking the extension helper.

-* From the navigator select your NotifeeNotificationService extension
+* From the navigator select your extension
 * Open the NotificationService.m file
 * At the top of the file import NotifeeExtensionHelper.h right after the NotificationService.h as shown below
 ```